cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - {{protocol-section}} specifies the CPace protocol.

-- The appendix provides explicit reference implementations and test vectors of all of the functions defined for CPace.
+- The appendix provides code and test vectors of all of the functions defined for CPace.

 As this document is primarily written for implementers and application designers, we would like to refer the theory-inclined reader to the scientific paper {{AHH21}} which covers the detailed security analysis of the different CPace instantiations as defined in this document via the cipher suites.